About the Metrics

 Momentum (24h vs 7d)

-Current “heat” versus the weekly baseline.
+Snapshot of current “heat” versus the weekly baseline.

 • > 0 → trending up; < 0 → cooling versus the 7-day glide.